- Part 1, Fullness and Flare

 |View of the Warren's Featherbone Skirtbone itself.
 It's wrapped in thread.|

 Skirt boning came also as wire, and it was called such.
 It was not likely crinoline steel covered with a layer of braided cotton that was used in an antique bustle in my collection.
-It bends, but would definitely not undulate at the bottom of a skirt.
+That sort of steel bends, but would definitely not undulate at the bottom of a skirt.

 Three rows of bustle steel wire, which is flat, covered in braided cotton,